 Your choice of data storage can also depend on the purpose of data processing.
 There are two common approaches to processing data: online analytical processing and online transaction processing.

 End users of OLTP systems are employees that, for instance, need to ensure that multiple customers can easily use company services simultaneously.
 OLAP systems are necessary for data scientists and data analysts to analyze data and generate insights, reports, and dashboards.
-Thus, if you’re planning to make use of big data analytics in your project, you should opt for non-relational databases along with a data warehouse or a data lake on top of them (benefits of data lake).
+Thus, if you’re planning to make use of data analytics in your project, you should opt for non-relational databases along with a data warehouse or a data lake on top of them.

 As you can see, there are multiple factors to consider when choosing the right database.
-In the next section, we look at other criteria you’ll need to take into account when analyzing different types of database systems.
+In the next section, we look at the five most popular databases and explore their pros and cons.

 Learn how building an enterprise data warehouse (EDW) can help you revamp your digital transformation journey

-According to the 2023 Stack Overflow Developer Survey, four of the five most used database solutions belong to the SQL family:
+According to the 2024 Stack Overflow Developer Survey, four of the five most used examples of DBMS software belong to the SQL family:

-Professional developers are more likely to use PostgreSQL (50%), and those learning SQL are more likely to use MySQL (54%), based on 76,634 responses received.
+Professional developers are more likely to use PostgreSQL (51%), and those learning to code are more likely to use MySQL (45%), based on 65,437 responses received.

 Now, let’s discuss what makes these databases so popular and how you can integrate them into your project.